Engee documentation

 a = np.zeros(2)

-In both examples, the a variables will have the same value.
-The difference between the examples is that in the case of the pyimport command, Julia has an np object that can be accessed directly.
+In both examples, the variables a will have the same value.
+The difference between the examples is that in the case of the pyimport command, an np object appears in Julia that can be accessed directly.

-In Julia, Python commands like import numpy as np do not work natively, but with string literals you can insert Python code directly into Julia code, provided the PyCall package is installed.
+In Julia, Python commands like import numpy as np do not work natively, but using string literals you can insert Python code directly into Julia code, provided the PyCall package is installed.

-You can also use other Python calling commands in Julia:
+You can also use other Python invocation commands in Julia.:

-• pyimport - imports a Python module into Julia, allowing you to use its functions and variables in Julia code.
+• pyimport — imports the Python module into Julia, allowing you to use its functions and variables in Julia code.

-• pyeval - executes Python string code in the Julia context, returning the result of the execution.
+• 'pyeval' — executes Python string code in the Julia context, returning the result of execution.

-• @pycall - A macro that provides a convenient syntax for calling Python functions from Julia.
-Typically used more often than pycall because of its simpler invocation.
+• '@pycall` is a macro that provides a convenient syntax for calling Python functions from Julia.
+It is usually used more often than pycall because of the simpler call.

 • pybuiltin — provides access to built-in Python functions such as print, len, range, etc.

-• @pywith - macro creates a Python execution context in which you can work with blocks of Python code inside Julia.
+• '@pywith` — the macro creates a Python execution context in which you can work with Python code blocks inside Julia.

-• @pyinclude - a macro that includes a Python code file in Julia and executes it.
+• '@pyinclude' is a macro that includes a Python code file in Julia and executes it.

-• @pysym is a macro that converts a Julia symbol name to the corresponding Python object.
+• '@pysym` is a macro that converts the Julia symbol name to the corresponding Python object.

 For example, the pybuiltin command: